fabiocolacio/Mercury/README.md

 # Mercury Server

 This is the Mercury chat server.
+For the client, see https://github.com/fabiocolacio/Quicksilver

 ## Installing